vedaldi/practical-cnn/doc/instructions.md

 > 3. Use the new model to recognise the characters in the sentence by repeating the previous part.
 Does it work better?
 > 4.  **Advanced.** What else can you change to make the performance even better?

+## Part 4.7: Training using the GPU

+> Skip this part if you do not wish to experiment training using GPU hardware.

+A key challenge in deep learning is the sheer amount of computation required to train gigantic models from equally gigantic data collections.
+State-of-the-art vision models, for example, take weeks to train on specialised hardware such as GPUs, and they are essentially untrainable on CPU (unless you have access to a very large cluster).
+Thus it is practically important to learn how to use this hardware.

+In MatConvNet this is almost trivial as it builds on the easy-to-use GPU support in MATLAB.
+You can follow this list of steps to try it out:

+1. Clear the models generated and cached in the previous steps.
+To do this, rename or delete the directories `data/characters-experiment` and `data/chacaters-jit-experiment`.
+2. Make sure that MatConvNet is compiled with GPU support.
+To do this, use
+    ````
+    > setup('useGpu', true) ;
+    ````
+3. Try again training the model of `exercise4.m` switching to `true` the `useGpu` flag.

+> **Task:** Follow the steps above and note the speed of training.
+How many images per second can you process now?

+For these small images, the GPU speedup is probably modest (perhaps 2-5 folds).
+However, for larger models it becomes really dramatic (>10 folds).

 ## Part 5: using pertained models

 A characteristic of deep learning is that it constructs *representations* of the data.
 These representations tend to have a universal value, or at least to be applicable to an array of problems that trascends the particular task a model was trained for.
 This is fortunate as training complex models requires weeks of works on one or more GPUs or hundreds of CPUs; these models can then be frozen and reused for a number of additional applications, with no or minimal additional work.